Leopold2333/Leopold2333/README.md

 - 🚀 My research interest is `Time Series forecasting`, `AIOps`, and `Cloud-Edge System`
 - 📫 How to reach me: Please contact me with my email `liangaobo@bupt.edu.cn`.
 I also have an account in [Zhihu](https://www.zhihu.com/people/mr-ohahah), where I have writen some articles about my understanding of some academic papers
 - 😄 Pronouns: he
-- ⚡ Fun fact: Used to dress up at the student union party
+- ⚡ Fun fact: I once played the role of Snow White at the student union party

 ## ⚡ Github Stats